Estimated reading time: 13 minutes

 - Braces and supportive devices may be recommended for weak joints.

-- Pain relief with over-the-counter or prescribed medications.
+- Pain relief with over-the-counter or prescribed medications (including low-dose naltrexone, which has emerging evidence in EDS-related pain) [13].

-- Surgery may be considered for severe joint damage or organ complications, though healing can be challenging.
+- Surgery may be considered for severe joint damage or organ complications, though healing is challenging in EDS.

 - Psychological support for coping with chronic pain and lifestyle changes.